 Nagasaki Bio Park (長崎バイオパーク) is not your typical zoo.
 Instead of viewing animals through glass or cages, this lush, walk-through park invites your family to step directly into natural-style habitats.
 Imagine your children walking among free-roaming kangaroos, watching lemurs jump between trees just feet away, or hand-feeding a capybara as it relaxes in the sun.

-For families traveling in Japan, this is arguably one of the most hands-on nature experiences you can find.
+For families planning their Nagasaki family-friendly travel itinerary, this is arguably one of the most hands-on nature experiences you can find in Japan.
 It’s immersive, completely stroller-friendly, and designed to let kids, from toddlers to teens, connect with animals in a way that teaches responsibility and gentleness.

 Whether you are looking to visit the famous winter “Capybara Hot Springs” or just want a unique day trip from Nagasaki City, this guide covers everything you need to know.
 We’ll breakdown the best feeding experiences, practical tips for getting there, and why this “animal-filled garden adventure” is a must-do for your Japan itinerary.